top of page

 Spend time on the open-air platform downstairs; we loved the experience and feeling part of nature and landscapes as you speed by.
 However, the views are better from your seats on the upper floor.

-Day one is very long; by the time you get to your hotel room, it's typically 8.30 pm.
+The train rolls into Kamloops at 7:30 pm, and passengers board the buses.
+The journey takes about 20 minutes.
+The wait is very long; by the time you get to your hotel room, it's typically 8:30 pm.

 Day two is where the adventure truly starts.